BananoCoin/Banano-Discord-TipBot/README.md

-# BANANO Tip Bot
+# NANO Tip Bot

-BANANO Tip Bot is an open source, free to use nano tip bot for discord.
+NANO Tip Bot is an open source, free to use nano tip bot for discord.

 Intended to operate in a similar manner to the old tip bot on nano's discord server, with some enhancements.